goto-engineering/lfex/README.md

 ## Todo

-1.Dashes in symbol and atom names
+1.Dashes in fn names?
-1.Underscores in symbol and atom names
+1.How does threading work? |>?
+Clojure style ->?

 ## Installation